nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `edit student 1 n/John Doe` will replace the name of the first student listed in the student list to `John Doe`.
+- `edit student 1 n/John Doe` will replace the name of your first student listed in your student list to `John Doe`.
-- `edit student 4 p/99887766 e/john@gmail.com` will replace the phone number and email of the fourth student listed in the student list to `99887766` and `john@gmail.com` respectively.
+- `edit student 4 p/99887766 e/john@gmail.com` will replace the phone number and email of your fourth student listed in your student list to `99887766` and `john@gmail.com` respectively.

 [Back to list of features](#features)

 ### Copying a student's email: `copy`

 To quickly get the email of a student, use this command to copy a student's email.
-Then, just use `CTRL+V` or `Right-Click > Paste` to paste their email.
+Then, simply use `CTRL+V` or `Right-Click > Paste` to paste their email.

 **Command Format:**